trufflesuite/drizzle/packages/drizzle-vue-plugin/packages/drizzle-react-components/packages/drizzle-react/README.md

    const mapStateToProps = state => {
      return {
-       drizzleStatus: state.drizzleStatus
+       drizzleStatus: state.drizzleStatus,
+       SimpleStorage: state.contracts.SimpleStorage
      }
    }

    const HomeContainer = drizzleConnect(Home, mapStateToProps);
    ```
-   `drizzleStatus` will be accessible on the wrapped component `Home` as `this.props.drizzleStatus`.
    See [Drizzle State in the Drizzle docs](https://github.com/trufflesuite/drizzle#drizzle-state) for the entire state tree.

 1. Get contract data by accessing the contracts via `context`.
 Calling the `data()` function on a contract will first check the store for a cached result.
 If empty, Drizzle will query the blockchain and cache the response for future use.
 For more information on how this works, see [How Data Stays Fresh in the Drizzle docs](https://github.com/trufflesuite/drizzle#how-data-stays-fresh).